Demir-Utku/turkce-sozluk/README.md

 This is an unofficial TDK Turkish dictionary mobile app using React Native.
 The design is based on Feyza Nur Demirci and Şahin Abut's [Figma document](https://www.figma.com/file/JqpfJNo6eEJzPpTOEi3Irt/TDK-Redesign?node-id=230%3A1801) with some changes.

----
-**NOTE:**

-The development of this application will continue.

----

 ## Application Structure

 The icons from the design were exported as svg in `src/icons` folder.
 Using SVGR, the components for corresponding icons were created in `src/components/icons` folder.